NikolaiShipilov/openDAQ/core/opendaq/security/doc/credential_provider_api_reference.md

 At the application level, this is a single call — no credential provider needs to be registered, and no authentication config is involved at all.

 At the module level, this resolves to `Module::createDevice` (unchanged from before the credential framework existed).
-The device is constructed with `authenticated = false`, and the module's `authenticate(...)` step is skipped entirely — no payload, no provider lookup, no challenge or comparison of any kind.
+The device is constructed with `authenticated = false`, and the module's own secret-verification step is skipped entirely — no payload, no provider lookup, no challenge or comparison of any kind.

 ### The authenticated path